 What is Event-based Analytics?

 Events are mostly interactions a user has with any form of content.
-In a broader framework, event analytics is covering real-time analytics along with the processing of historical event data.
+In a broader context, event analytics encompasses real-time analytics and the processing of historical event data.

-Analytics in this sense help to provide insights into what the events mean and how each of the events is treated.
+Analytics in this sense help provide insights into what the events mean and how each event is treated.
 An event in a program can generate data that can be compiled to capture detailed information about how users interact with it.

 Then, it could be a customer selecting a product or service for payment, a customer with a more negative sentiment than usual that a business needs to address quickly, or some misinformation that a company wants to catch before it impacts its stock price.

-Events can be generated by users, such as the strokes of the computer keyboard or mouse clicks, or by the IT system itself, such as program errors.
+Events can be generated by users, such as keyboard strokes or mouse clicks, or by the IT system itself, such as program errors.

 A user-generated event can be a newsletter sign-up, a product purchase, a click-through to a link, and so on.